-Women’s Month may be over, but we’re not finished celebrating women.
-We wanted to highlight 4 female AFOLs (Adult Fans of LEGO), or better yet 4 AFFOLs (Adult Female Fans of LEGO), who are doing amazing things with our favourite brick.
+For Women’s Month we wanted to highlight 5 female AFOLs (Adult Fans of LEGO), or better yet 5 AFFOLs (Adult Female Fans of LEGO), who are doing amazing things with our favourite brick.

 Alice Finch’s motto might as well be “Go big or go home”.
 Inspired to start building with LEGO bricks when her children took up the hobby, it wasn’t long before she knew that building with LEGO bricks was for her.
 Her first model was the Hogwarts Castle – 400 000 bricks later!